digital-asset/daml/docs/source/tools/sandbox.rst

 the Canton Admin API.
 When enabling client authentication, you also need to specify client certificates which can be used by Canton’s internal processes.
-Note that the identity of the application will not be proven by using this method, i.e. application identity (application id) is not necessarily correlated with the CN (Common Name) in the certificate.
+Note that the identity of the application will not be proven by using this method, i.e. the `application_id` field in the request is not necessarily correlated with the CN (Common Name) in the certificate.
 Below, you can see an example config.
 For more details on TLS, refer to :ref:`Canton’s documentation on TLS <tls-configuration>`.